Climbing & Bouldering Wall

 Lead Climbing Clinic

 This clinic will teach you what you need to know in order to indoor lead climb and lead belay at Mt.
 Mendota.
 Participants must be Top Rope Belay certified at Mt.
-Mendota and be able to comfortably climb a climbing grade of at least 5.9.
+Mendota and be able to comfortably climb a grade of at least 5.9.

 Price: